 - Under the stairs.

 - At the bottom of potted plants.

 Although you want your food stockpile out of sight, you don’t want to put it just anywhere.
 There are several places you should avoid storing your food simply because the temperature and humidity levels can’t be controlled.
-For example:

 - Garages – These are okay if you live in a mild climate and the garage will not freeze or exceed 80 degrees on a given day.
 However, it could be a problem if you live in a very humid area.

 - Outside Sheds – Again, there’s no way to control the temperature or humidity, and pests could be an issue.

 - Landry Room, Bathrooms – These are not good places because humidity tends to be a factor.

 - Attics – These tend to get way too hot in the summer.
 And once again, humidity could be a problem.

 Hot temperatures and humidity can cut the shelf life of your food in half or worse depending on how long you leave the food in those conditions.
 Here are some more things that will destroy your food storage.